Asymptotic Consensus Without Self-Confidence: Asymptotic Consensus

 \subsection{Graph Interpretation of Matrix Products}

 Let~$i$ and~$j$ be nodes of a digraph~$G$.
-A {\em walk\/} in~$G$ from~$i$ to~$j$ is a finite sequence of consecutive edges in~$G$ that starts at~$i$ and ends at~$j$.
-Its length is the number of edges in the sequence.
-The empty sequence is a walk from~$i$ to~$j$ only if~$i=j$.
+A {\em walk\/} in~$G$ from~$i$ to~$j$ is a finite sequence of adjacent nodes in~$G$ that starts at~$i$ and ends at~$j$.
+Its length is the number of nodes in the sequence minus one.

 The following lemma characterizes positivity of entries in products of stochastic matrices solely in terms of the matrices' associated digraphs.
-Denote by~$K_n$ the complete digraph with node set~$[n]$.
+It should be noted that, because we study backward products, the walks grow at the start node and not at the end node.